DonovanLoSg/forexbacktesting/README.md

 It is easier to recognise which direction the rates are going compare to a series of numbers.

-### Short Term and Long Term Moving Average
+### short-term and ;pmg-term Moving Average

 A simple moving average (SMA) is an arithmetic moving average calculated by adding recent prices and then dividing that by the number of time periods in the calculation average.
 For example, one could add the closing price of the security for a number of time periods and then dividing this total by that same number of periods.
 Short-term averages respond quickly to changes in the price of the underlying, while long-term averages are slower to react.
 (cite: Investopedia - investopedia.com/terms/s/sma.asp)

-Laying the moving average lines on top of the exchange rates trendline, it enalbles the usesrs to apply and test out their strategy.
+Laying the moving average lines on top of the exchange rates trendline, it enables the users to apply and test out their strategy.

 Moving averages are an important analytical tool used to identify current price trends and the potential for a change in an established trend.
 The simplest use of a SMA in analysis is using it to quickly identify if a security is in an uptrend or downtrend.
 Another popular, albeit slightly more complex, analytical use is to compare a pair of simple moving averages with each covering different time frames.
 If a shorter-term simple moving average is above a longer-term average, an uptrend is expected.
 On the other hand, if the long-term average is above a shorter-term average then a downtrend might be the expected outcome.

 ### Transactions

-What would be a better way to simulate a trading scenerio?
+What would be a better way to simulate a trading scenario?

-The system allows the users to enter the transactions base on their strategy, usign the real historial data.
+The system allows the users to enter the transactions base on their strategy, using the real historical  data.

 After completing all their transaction, the will be able to see whether they are making a profit or a loss.